relax/relax/README.md

 #### Production

-To build your assets ready to go for production run `npm run build`.
+To build your assets ready to go for production run `npm run build` and `npm start` to start the application.

 License